musojonpython/my_taxi/README.md

 # mytax
-Order Management System For Drivers and Customers
+Order Management System For Drivers and Customers and manager

 Django Project Template: The clean, fast and right way to start a new Django 2.2.5 powered rest api.